The Big Bang

 In 1929 the American astronomer Edwin Hubble discovered that the distances to far-away galaxies were proportional to their redshifts.
 Redshift occurs when a light source moves away from its observer: the light's apparent wavelength is stretched via the Doppler effect towards the red part of the spectrum.
 Hubble’s observation implied that distant galaxies were moving away from us, as the furthest galaxies had the fastest apparent velocities.
 If galaxies are moving away from us, reasoned Hubble, then at some time in the past, they must have been clustered close together.

-In the first moments after the big bang, the universe was extremely hot and dense.
+In the first moments after the Big Bang, the universe was extremely hot and dense.
 As the universe cooled, conditions became just right to give rise to the building blocks of matter – the quarks and electrons of which we are all made.
 A few millionths of a second later, quarks aggregated to produce protons and neutrons.
 Within minutes, these protons and neutrons combined into nuclei.
 As the universe continued to expand and cool, things began to happen more slowly.
 It took 380,000 years for electrons to be trapped in orbits around nuclei, forming the first atoms.
 These were mainly helium and hydrogen, which are still by far the most abundant elements in the universe.
-1.6 million years later, gravity began to form stars and galaxies from clouds of gas.
+Present observations suggest that the first stars formed from clouds of gas around 150–200 million years after the Big Bang.
 Heavier atoms such as carbon, oxygen and iron, have since been continuously produced in the hearts of stars and catapulted throughout the universe in spectacular stellar explosions called supernovae.

 But stars and galaxies do not tell the whole story.
 Astronomical and physical calculations suggest that the visible universe is only a tiny amount (4%) of what the universe is actually made of.
 A very large fraction of the universe, in fact 26%, is made of an unknown type of matter called "dark matter".
 Unlike stars and galaxies, dark matter does not emit any light or electromagnetic radiation of any kind, so that we can detect it only through its gravitational effects.